mkowoods/jhds-projects/jhds-pml-project/har-project.md

 ```

-Now In Order to Process the Training Data we simply run the following Command
+Now in order to process the Training Data we simply run the following command:

 ```r